guesn10000/TakeMeAwayResources/README.md

 TakeMeAwayResources
 ===================

-Resources of TakeMeAway, such as design documents and api documents.
+Resources of TakeMeAway, such as design documents, api documents and server files.